cloud-devops-enthusiast/DevOpsRoadmap2023/Linux and OS/Linux.md

 - The distributions also decide how the system is configured and how the system works.

-- The linux distributions also has a variation of linux kernal used in them.
+- The linux distributions also has a variation of linux kernel used in them.

 - Linux distributions are designed in such a way that they can use the specific hardware and software for example the Raspbian is designed to work on the raspberry pi hardware and the android is designed to work on the android hardware and so on.